 Abstract

-Sarcopenia is found in up to 65% of patients with pancreatic cancer.
-The definition and diagnostic methods of sarcopenia have changed over the years, and now measurement of skeletal muscle mass with cross-sectional imaging has become the most popular way of assessment, although the parameters measured varied in different studies.
+Sarcopenia is found in up to 65% of pancreatic cancer patients.
+The definition and diagnostic methods for sarcopenia have changed over the years, and the measurement of skeletal muscle mass with cross-sectional imaging has become the most popular way of assessment, although the parameters measured vary among different studies.
 It is still debatable that there is an association between sarcopenia and postoperative pancreatic fistula, but most studies showed a higher risk in patients with sarcopenic obesity.
-Long-term survival is worse in sarcopenic patients, as shown in meta-analysis.
-Sarcopenia is also associated with worse survival and more toxicity in patients receiving chemotherapy, and chemotherapy also tends to potentiate sarcopenia.
-Treatment for sarcopenia still remains as an area for research, although oral supplements, nutritional modifications and exercise training have been shown to improve sarcopenia.
+Long-term survival is worse in sarcopenic patients, as shown by meta-analysis.
+Sarcopenia is also associated with decreased survival and higher toxicity in patients receiving chemotherapy, and chemotherapy also tends to potentiate sarcopenia.
+Treatment for sarcopenia still remains an area for research, although oral supplements, nutritional modifications and exercise training have been shown to improve sarcopenia.

 Key words: Sarcopenia; Pancreatic cancer; Clinical outcomes; Surgical outcomes; Chemotherapy; Radiotherapy